 Here are the specifications for each ad format:

-Notice that Facebook reduces the delivery of images that consist of more than 20 percent of text.
+Note that Facebook reduces the delivery of images that consist of more than 20 percent of text.
 If you aren’t sure about how much text is in your image, you can check the image with the Facebook Text Overlay Tool.

 Slideshow ads allow you to tell your brand story with multiple images or videos.
 You can upload between 3 to 10 images or a single video in your slideshow ad.
 Requirements are the same as single images and single video ad formats.